ThomasCybulski/paper-chip/README.md

 # \<paper-chip\>

-Polymer Chips represent complex entities in small blocks, such as a contact.
+Polymer 2.x Chips represent complex entities in small blocks, such as a contact.

-## Install the Polymer-CLI
+## Install the Polymer-CLI for Polymer 2

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.